onap/policy-parent/docs/installation/oom.rst

 From your local copy, edit any of the values.yaml files in the policy tree to make desired changes.

+If a database upgrade or downgrade is required please see: `Using Policy DB Migrator`_.

+.. _Using Policy DB Migrator: ../db-migrator/policy-db-migrator.html

 **Step 2** Build the charts

 .. code-block:: bash